+I am writing to comment on the site allocation proposals for Site 18 in West Norwood.
 I have been involved in some of the consultation process based on my experience as an architect, former co-convener of the Norwood Planning Assembly and local resident.
 I am part of the West Norwood and Tulse Hill Community Stakeholder Group and wish to make it clear we are requesting the opportunity to make personal representation to the inspector as part of that group.